 For a detailed rundown on how that’s possible, pick up A Better Life for Half the Price or at least sign up for the cheap living abroad monthly e-mail update.
 There are millions of people who have taken this step, saying goodbye to high living expenses by moving abroad or becoming a digital nomad, flitting between the cheapest places to live.

 You have to keep an urban-to-urban or rural-to-rural guideline in place to make the “half price living” comparison something close to apples to apples.
 If you move from New York City, London, or Singapore to any city in these countries, you’ll see a massive drop in living expenses.
-If you’re moving from rural Kansas or a tiny town in freezing Manitoba, maybe not so much.
+If you’re moving from rural Kansas or a tiny town in freezing Manitoba, it may be harder to live on the cheap in comparison.
 You may need to pick a similarly rural area in a foreign land to see a massive drop in living costs.
 The laws of supply and demand are not confined to our borders: popular Buenos Aires or Panama City is going to cost much more than farm country in a more isolated area.
 Enclaves popular with expatriates also command higher prices because you’re losing some of the local pricing arbitrage.
 With so many foreigners settling in a place like San Miguel de Allende, Cuenca, or the Algarve, over time all that money has an effect on real estate and labor costs.

 What’s really new this year?